sblakedev/Project-1/README.md

 #### Frameworks, Libraries & Progrmas Used
 1. Google Fonts - This was used to import the 'Fredoka' font into the style.css file which is used on all pages throughout the project.
 2. Font Awesome - This was used on all pages throughout the website to add icons for social media links and on the header.
+3. Balsamiq - This was used to create the wireframes during the initial design phase.
+4. GitHub - This was used to store the projects code after being pushed from Git.
+5. Git - This was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 ### Testing